Enter today, and you could win $1 million!

-The World is Here!
+The World was Here!
 July 25 - August 2 in LA.

 Special Olympics Southern California enriches the lives of more than 19,625 athletes with intellectual disabilities and their communities in Southern California through sports, education, and athlete health.